 Mite Pests of Avocado—General Information

-Spider mites (family Tetranychidae) and predatory mites (Phytoseiidae) are tiny eight-legged arthropods, except for first stage larvae, which have six legs.
+Spider mites (family Tetranychidae) and predatory mites (Phytoseiidae) are tiny eight-legged arthropods (larval stages have only six legs).
 Persea mite is a key pest of California-grown avocados.
 Avocado brown mite and sixspotted mite are sporadic pests.
 Several beneficial mites are important predators of pest mites and certain insects.
 Natural enemies and certain management strategies vary among pest mites.
 Identify the pest and natural enemy species in your grove and learn their biology so you can manage these pests appropriately as needed.
 For details about sampling techniques, see MONITORING PERSEA AND SIXSPOTTED MITES.

 Description of the Pest